 Make sure to spend plenty of time browsing the incredible chocolate shops housed here.
 And of course, you can’t leave Belgium without trying some!

 I bought 4 individual chocolates from Neuhaus for roughly €4.
 They price by weight so you can spend as little or as much as you want which is great for those of us on a budget.

 And if that wasn’t enough sweet things you can’t leave Brussels without having a waffle or 10!

-The afternoon was then spent getting angry about Brexit all over again at the Parlamentarium!
+The afternoon was then spent learning about the EU (and maybe crying about Brexit…) at the Parlamentarium!